Hall algebras and quantum symmetric pairs II: reflection functors: Introduction

 A conceptual approach of reinterpreting the BGP reflection functors in terms of tilting modules was developed by \cite{APR79}.

-Generalizing the Ringel-Green construction, Bridgeland \cite{Br13} realized a quantum group $\U$ via Hall algebra of $\Z/2\Z$-graded complexes.
-His construction has led to several ramifications, such as Gorsky's semi-derived Hall algebras \cite{Gor13} and modified Ringel-Hall algebras by the first author and Peng \cite{LP}; the construction of modified Ringel-Hall algebras was extended to 1-Gorenstein algebras by the first author in \cite{Lu19}.
+Generalizing the Ringel-Green construction, Bridgeland \cite{Br13} realized quantum groups $\U$ via Hall algebras of $\Z/2\Z$-graded complexes.
+His construction has led to several ramifications, such as Gorsky's semi-derived Hall algebras \cite{Gor13} and a more general version of semi-derived (Ringel-)Hall algebras by the first author and Peng \cite{LP}; the construction of semi-derived Hall algebras was further extended to 1-Gorenstein algebras by the first author in \cite{Lu19}.

-Recently the authors \cite{LW19} studied in depth the $\imath$Hall algebras associated to $\imath$quivers (aka quivers with involutions) in the framework of modified Ringel-Hall algebras of 1-Gorenstein algebras.
-Starting from an acyclic $\imath$quiver $(Q,\btau)$, i.e., a quiver $Q$ with an involution $\btau$ (which is allowed to be $\Id$), we construct a family of finite-dimensional 1-Gorenstein algebras called {\em $\imath$quiver algebras}.
-In case of split $\imath$quivers (i.e., $\btau =\Id$), the $\imath$quiver algebras can be identified as $kQ \otimes k [\varepsilon]/ (\varepsilon^2)$, which were studied in \cite{RZ17, GLS17} from very different perspectives.
-The $\imath$Hall algebras are by definition the twisted modified Ringel-Hall algebras for the $\imath$quiver algebras.
+Recently the authors \cite{LW19} studied in depth the $\imath$Hall algebras associated to $\imath$quivers (aka quivers with involutions) in the framework of semi-derived Hall algebras of 1-Gorenstein algebras.
+Starting from an acyclic $\imath$quiver $(Q,\btau)$, i.e., a quiver $Q$ with an involution $\btau$ (which is allowed to be trivial), we construct a family of finite-dimensional 1-Gorenstein algebras called {\em $\imath$quiver algebras}.
+In case of split $\imath$quivers (i.e., $\btau =\Id$), the $\imath$quiver algebras can be identified with $kQ \otimes k [\varepsilon]/ (\varepsilon^2)$, which were studied in \cite{RZ17, GLS17} from very different perspectives.
+The $\imath$Hall algebras are by definition the twisted semi-derived Hall algebras for the $\imath$quiver algebras.

-The notion of $\imath$quantum groups $\Ui$ forms a key part of quantum symmetric pairs $(\U, \Ui)$ associated to Satake diagrams \cite{Let99, Let02} (also see \cite{Ko14} for extension to the Kac-Moody setting).
+The notion of $\imath$quantum groups $\Ui$ plays a key role in the definition of quantum symmetric pairs $(\U, \Ui)$ associated to Satake diagrams \cite{Let99, Let02} (also see \cite{Ko14} for extension to the Kac-Moody setting).
 We view $\imath$quantum groups as a natural generalization of quantum groups.
 The $\imath$-program (as proposed in \cite{BW18}) aims at providing natural generalizations of various fundamental (algebraic, geometric, and categorical) constructions for quantum groups to $\imath$quantum groups.